H&R Block tax refund advance review

 How much does it cost?

 You won’t pay any interest or fees on your refund advance loan — the APR is 0%.
-But there will be a tax preparation fee to file your taxes through H&R Block, which can be deducted from your final refund.
+But there will be a tax preparation fee to file your taxes with an H&R Block tax pro.
+This starts at $69 for federal income taxes, plus an additional fee for state taxes.

 It also only issues funds on H&R Block’s Emerald Prepaid Mastercard, which comes with a $3 fee each time you withdraw money from an ATM.
 Any other fees you may owe aren’t stated on its website, so be sure to discuss them with your H&R Block tax adviser before agreeing to a loan.